ACTivity / Behaviors that Transform

 “It felt like I was both doing the work and watching from a deeper place,” she said.
 “And strangely, I became more effective.”

 Her experience reminds me of the writings of A.H.
 Almaas: that our capacity to function in the world becomes more fluid, intelligent, and congruent when we’re also in touch with our Being, the felt sense of authentic presence at the core of who we are.
-That resonates with Lisa Miller’s work in The Awakened Brain.
+That also resonates with Lisa Miller’s work in The Awakened Brain.

 Most professionals are rewarded for functioning—solving problems, responding fast, producing results.
 But functioning without Being often becomes mechanical: we react, defend, push, or overextend.